Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

 1. Remove the probes and carefully place or drape them in a secure location.

 1. Unscrew the holding plates and remove the chambers.
+1. **YOU MUST MEASURE THE TOTAL VOLUME OF WATER IN THE CHAMBER IN ORDER TO CALCULATE THE RATE TAKING INTO ACCOUNT THE SAMPLE WATER DISPLACEMENT**

-1. If collecting water samples, note the time when you either unscrew the airlock seal on the lid (best method for pouring the water into another container) or unscrew the bottom (keep the chamber upside down for this method).
+1. If saving water samples, note the time when you either unscrew the airlock seal on the lid (best method for pouring the water into another container) or unscrew the bottom (keep the chamber upside down for this method).

 1. Unscrew the bottom of the chamber to fully drain the water, then place the two chamber parts in the source water.
     1. If you have any organisms secured in the bottom of the chamber, be as swift as possible to minimize time spent out of the water.